-This course will examine culturally diverse groups of students from various backgrounds and determine the influence they have had in today's schools with an emphasis on educational policies that have provided for the support of second Language Learners.
+This course will examine culturally diverse groups of students from various backgrounds and determine the influence they have had in today's schools with an emphasis on educational policies that have provided for the support of second language learners.

 GE-510.
-Principles of Curriculum Development.
+Principles of Curriculum Design and Development.
 3 Credits.

 A study of the elements and principles of curriculum design and construction for teachers at the elementary and secondary school levels.
-This course considers the theoretical concerns of curriculum planning as well as the activities involved in carrying theory in to practice.
+This course considers the theoretical concerns of curriculum planning as well as the activities involved in carrying theory into practice.
+Students will learn about effective curriculum planning that addresses state standards and meets the needs of students with diverse learning styles, disabilities and English Language Learners.